CommonAccord/Site-Org/Doc/NDA/MIT/TLO/MutualForm_T01_V01.md

 9.1.Ti=Export Control

 9.1.sec=Each party covenants and warrants that it will not disclose to the other any information that contains information, technology or data identified on any U.S. export control list, including the Commerce Control List at 15 CFR 774 and the U.S. Munitions List at 22 CFR 121, unless and until it obtains the written consent of the other party.
-In the case of MIT, the written consent must be executed by MIT’s Export Control Officer.
+In the case of MIT, the written consent must be executed by MIT's Export Control Officer.

 9.2.Ti=CREATE Act